r57zone/DualShock4-emulator/README.md

 Close your antivirus completely or use the "Static" version.
 The "antivirus" is blocking dynamic loading of the XInput library, so the program crashes.

 ## Xbox controller
-The "Back"/"View"/"Select" button (the first button to the right of the left stick) on the Xbox controller emulating pressing the touchpad on a Sony DualShock 4.
+The "Back/View/Select" button (the first button to the right of the left stick) on the Xbox controller emulating pressing the touchpad on a Sony DualShock 4.

-The "PS Share" button is binded to the simultaneous pressing of the "Back" and "Start" buttons or to the "F12" key.
+The "PS Share" button is binded to the simultaneous pressing of the "Back/View/Select" and "Start/Menu" buttons or to the "F12" key.

 The "PS" button is binded to the "Xbox" button, but to use it, you need to disable the use of this button in the "Xbox Game Bar" settings.
-Also, the "PS" button is tied to the simultaneous pressing of the "Back" and "LB" buttons (left bumper) and the "F2" key.
+Also, the "PS" button is tied to the simultaneous pressing of the "Back/View/Select" and "LB" buttons (left bumper) and the "F2" key.

-You can shake (gyro) the controller by pressing "Back" and "RB" (right bumper).
+You can shake (gyro) the controller by pressing "Back/View/Select" and "RB" (right bumper).